KidPiano/LeetCode/Problems/0207_Course-Schedule/Explanation.md

 ## Approach 1: Use DFS to Detect Back Edges
 Our algorithm consists of two parts:
 1. Store the graph as an [adjacency list]() (each prerequisite pair is a directed edge).
 This will improve runtime.
-2. Use a modified version of [DFS]() to determine if a graph is acyclic.
+2. Use a modified version of [DFS]() to determine if the graph is acyclic.
   - if we encounter a gray vertex during DFS, we have found a cycle (return false)
   - if we do not encounter a gray vertex during DFS, there is no cycle (return true)